 Colorectal cancer screenings save lives by detecting cancerous and precancerous polyps in populations with the highest risk – older adults.
 Gastroenterologists have shaped their practices around providing colorectal cancer screenings to patients over the age of 50.
 However, a growing number of younger adults are developing colorectal cancer; under the old recommendations, younger patients may not be receiving the colon cancer screenings they need.
 To address this, the U.S. Preventive Services Task Force (USPSTF) has recently updated their guidelines on colorectal screenings to include younger patients; this change may reshape the GI landscape.

 With an estimated 52,980 projected to die from the disease in 2021, colorectal cancer is the third leading cause of cancer deaths for both men and women.
-Clinicians most frequently diagnose the condition among patients aged 65 to 74 years, but more than 10 percent of new cases of colorectal cancer occur in people younger than 50.
+Clinicians most frequently diagnose the condition among patients aged 65 to 74 years.
+However, more than 10 percent of new cases of colorectal cancer occur in people younger than 50.
 Incidence of colorectal cancer, and adenocarcinoma in particular, in adults aged 40 to 49 years has jumped by nearly 15 percent from 2000-2002 to 2014-2016.
-While not numerically large, the increase in colorectal cancer in young adults is greatly concerning and not well understood, as the increase happened too quickly to be a genetic issue.
+While not numerically large, the increase in colorectal cancer in young adults is greatly concerning and not well understood.
+This is because the increase happened too quickly to be a genetic issue.
 While researchers work to explain the early onset, doctors and healthcare organizations are taking action to screen younger patients for this largely-preventable disease.

 The number of colonoscopies is already on the rise